ENERGY FREEDOM SCORE CARD

 |Formally end the use of the “linear no-threshold assumption” in determining safe levels of exposure to pollutants.|

-Published formal notice of reconsideration and issued a request for public comment.
+Published formal notice of reconsideration and issued a request for public comment on April 2, 2018.

 |Roll back Corporate Average Fuel Economy (CAFE) standards, which result in the deaths of thousands of car and truck passengers every year, needlessly increase the price of new cars, and favor foreign car manufacturers.|